gerrysweeney/spec-1-led/README.md

 to any scenario where you want to replace a "bulb" type indicator light or backlight with a modern LED equivelent.

+## Who is this for?

+Anyone that wants to use LEDs as modern replacement for bulbs in vintage equipment and, crucially who also has more time on their hands to fiddle about this sort of stuff :)  It can seem like getting another bulb would be easier - but where is the fun in that hey...

 ## Audio Muting Indicator